CNN —

 Joe Raedle/Getty Images

-Cars drive through a flooded street in St. Pete Beach on Thursday morning.
+Cars drive through a flooded street in St. Pete Beach on September 26.

 NOAA

-Hurricane Helene is seen in a satellite photo Thursday afternoon.
+Hurricane Helene is seen in a satellite photo on September 26.

 Marco Bello/Reuters

-A woman fills up a container with gas ahead of Helene's landfall on Wednesday, September 25, in Cross City, Florida.
+A woman fills up a container with gas ahead of Helene's landfall in Cross City, Florida, on September 25.

 Ramon Espinosa/AP

-People traverse a flooded street in a boat after the passage of Hurricane Helene in Guanimar, Artemisa province, Cuba, on Wednesday.
+People in Guanimar, Cuba, traverse a flooded street in a boat on September 25.

 Sean Rayford/Getty Images

-A Wakulla County firefighter speaks to residents while making note of those who are not evacuating ahead of Hurricane Helene on Wednesday in Panacea, Florida.
+A Wakulla County firefighter speaks to residents of Panacea, Florida, while making note of those who were not evacuating on September 25.

 Paola Chiomante/Reuters

-Storm damage from Helene in Puerto Juarez, Cancun, Mexico, on Wednesday, September 25.
+Storm damage from Helene is seen in Puerto Juarez, Mexico, on September 25.

 Marco Bello/Reuters